mdabhi/Multithreaded_Server-Client_Mapping-System-API/README.md

 roadmap.c contains the trip plannar API which updates the graphInfo.txt file and reads the saved map locations from graphInfo.txt. roadmap.c uses roadmap.h headerfile which has all the function definitions and description.

 - Learning:
-  1. Implement TCP/IP protocol, craeting sockets
+  1. Implement TCP/IP protocol, creating sockets
   2. Server-client architecture
   3. Create API and call the API in software application
   4. Write and execute test cases for embedded project using multiple terminals to understand client-server concept